emilypx/appfair.github.io/index.md

 In general, frameworks that only utilize local system resources can be used without issue in App Fair apps.

+### How large are App Fair apps?

+Since they use the built-in native frameworks included with the host OS, App Fair apps are generally smaller than those built with cross-platform technologies that need to embed large components.
+An App Fair app's download size can be under 1 megabyte.
+There is a 100 megabyte limit to the size of app that will be deployed in the `Integrate-Release` phase.

 ### Can I distribute an Electron-style JavaScript app?

 The shell of the App you write, including any top-level system menus, must utilize SwiftUI views, idioms, and commands.